Afghan-0372/leetcode-integrity-report-weekly493/README.md

 3.3 **How i solve it:** A 40-character filter eliminates such cases.
 We analyze only the meaningful code (Q3 and Q4), where the probability of a 90% random structure match is practically zero.
 3.4 **Result:** The engine ignores the 'noise' from simple problems and focuses on complex algorithms where code theft is most visible.

-**Conclusion:**
-I hope this data helps the LeetCode Engineering Team to improve the contest environment.
-Modern cheating has evolved beyond simple text matching, and our detection systems must evolve too.

 ---

 ## 📄 Full Audit Report